NCHitsman/SoundLoud/README.md

 ## A website that lets users upload and share original songs

-Tech Used: Javascript, CSS, React, Redux, Express
+Tech Used: Javascript, CSS, React, Redux, Express, Postgresql